Burgundy Cooking Vacation Packages: Chef Katherine

 France is a great example of how the community supports local artisans and suppliers.
 They use seasonal produce and most of them cook.
 Sitting and enjoying a fresh seasonal meal with family and friends is still really important to them.

-I believe, and this is what I hope they take away from my cooking classes, that this way of thinking can be applied to wherever you live and however you live your life; even in a city there will be local producers and farmers markets.
+I believe, and this is what I hope they take away from my cooking vacations, that this way of thinking can be applied to wherever you live and however you live your life; even in a city there will be local producers and farmers markets.

 Anything else you’d like to share with clients of The International Kitchen?
 Are there any other questions you’d like to answer?